• Home

 I dipped a rag in turpentine and wiped it off.

-And in that instant, an inexplainable relief flooded over me as I gave Al Pounders permission to correct me.
+Instantly, an inexplainable relief flooded over me as I gave Al Pounders permission to correct me.

-The next day, I showed up to class with a muddied-looking canvas that had had an image wiped off of it.
+The next day, I showed up to class with a muddied-looking canvas that had had an image wiped off it.

 As he set up a composition for me, arranging those pieces of fruit, he said, “Teaching you to paint correctly is more important than my lunch today.”

-He was not generous with compliments, but when he gave them, they were sincere.
+Pounders was not generous with compliments, but when he gave them, they were sincere.

 And I knew what he meant.